Sustainability at Lowry

 Sustainable Procurement

 At Lowry, we recognise that we are one link in a supply chain – that the goods we choose and sell have an environmental impact, as do the services we offer.
 We are implementing an organisation-wide sustainable procurement strategy in order to minimise the carbon footprint of our products and services, working with suppliers who share our emphasis on an environmentally friendly approach.
-From our tender process right through to the way we process recycling and waste, this policy will apply to every department at The Lowry.
+From our tender process right through to the way we process recycling and waste, this policy will apply to every department at Lowry.
 It will act as a standard that the entire organisation will need to work to when buying services and products.

 Actions that we’ve already put in place across our hospitality offer include the introduction of more environmentally-conscious products in our coffee shop and within the confectionery we sell, such as sustainable palm oil chocolate and carbon neutral sweets.
 We’re continuing to focus on working with local, artisan suppliers, including H.M.
 Pasties, Seven Bro7hers Brewing Co. and Four Sis4ers Distillery, making the switch to more sustainable companies where necessary (our ice cream is now supplied by Jude’s, a certified B Corporation).
 Our coffee supplier is now the North West-based roasters Neighbourhood, a certified carbon neutral company.